Best Viewpoints in the Dolomites Without Hiking

 • Relaxed, gentle walking with constant views

-• Classic Dolomites “hut in a meadow” scenes
+• Classic Dolomites “hut in a meadow” scenery

 • Great for sunrise or sunset if timings allow

-Ideal for people who want a beautiful day out without feeling rushed or pushed.
+This is ideal for people who want a beautiful mountain day without feeling rushed.

 Gardena Pass: Roadside Viewpoints and Short Wanders